samsquire/dream-programming-language/README.md

 * [This HN comment of mine highlights some things I want](https://news.ycombinator.com/item?id=35998888).

-# comparison to other languages
+# on other languages

-I am grateful for languages such as Erlang, Go, Rust and Java which all have strong multithreading support.
+I am grateful for languages such as Erlang, Go, Rust and Java that all have strong multithreading support.

 Why don't I just use Erlang, Rust or Go?
 I do already use Java.
+It's educational to think of primitives that accomplish the goals of my language.

+I am also just enjoying learning what kind of things I want to be easier.

+I think most of these languages suffer from what I call ["You're holding it wrong" problem]().
+There's something simple we, we want to accomplish or represent but these languages make it difficult. **I am looking for an elusive readable transformable, scalable, understandable architecture.**

+I am a hobbyist in software design, architecture and implementation.
+So I want to solve some of the problems that Erlang, Rust, Go, Java haven't really done to my level of desire. **I'm looking for a certain kind of elegance.**

 Multithreading is pretty difficult to get right.
 I want multicore programming to be simpler and easier.
 So I'm trying to come up with designs that are easy to parallelise.
-I am also just enjoying learning what kind of things I want to be easier.

 # my dream